Xiao-Li-1011/some-assignment/README.md

 # some-assignment

-### There are some small assignment in university.
+### There are some small assignment in my university period.